This page contains information on the following:

 - Optional Practical Training (OPT) information for international students

-One of the most common questions advisers receive is “What kind of job can I get with a degree in economics?”
+"What kind of job can I get by studying economics?”
+It's a common questions asked by many ECON students.
 However, there is no simple answer!
 Our graduates advance toward a wide variety of interesting fields and careers.
 Take a look at what our recent grads are doing:

 Fields of interest: